What are the effects of increased alcohol drinking on heart disease and breast cancer among postmenopausal women?

 Other Research on Effects of Increased Alcohol Drinking.

 The results of this study are consistent with a similar earlier one.
 It followed 7,697 non-drinkers for ten years.
 During that time 6% began drinking in moderation.
 After four years, new moderate drinkers had a 38% lower risk of cardiovascular disease than the continuing abstainers.
 Again, this difference persisted after adjusting for physical activity, body mass index (BMI), demographic and cardiac risk factors,

 These studies are important.
 That’s because they provide more evidence that the reduced risk of cardiovascular disease among moderate drinkers results from the alcohol itself.
 It can’t be explained away by differences in lifestyle, genetics, or other factors.

-Dam, M., et al. Five year change in alcohol intake and risk of breast cancer and coronary heart disease among postmenopausal women: prospective cohort study.
+Dam, M., et al. Five year change in alcohol intake and risk of breast cancer and coronary heart disease among postmenopausal women.
 BMJ, 353, Art No i2314, 2016, 10pp.